Muted recovery for UK retailers in December ends worst year on record

 Excluding the slump in fuel sales, retail sales grew in 2020, albeit by the lowest level since 2011, reflecting extra spending on groceries and household goods by people stuck at home.

-Reporting by David Milliken and Andy Bruce, Editing by Guy Faulconbridge and Edmund Blair
+Reporting by David Milliken and Andy Bruce, Editing by Guy Faulconbridge, Edmund Blair and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.